 ►Bills Are Here!

-The cashier’s office is releasing the final Fall semester bills on August 10th.
+The first due date of the Spring 2022 semester is January 10th.
 To avoid holds, late fees, and a delay in class start dates, make sure you have your UMKC bill taken care of this week with these quick tips:

 Check Your Budget